Free investment calculators — no signup required

 Deep OTMLowDelta near 0 — option is unlikely to be affected by small moves

-Long vs Short Gamma
+Long vs Short Gamma: What Is the Difference?

 Long Gamma (option buyers): Your position benefits from large moves in either direction.
 A big stock move increases your Delta rapidly — your P&L accelerates.
 Buyers love Gamma because they profit from volatility.
 The cost: you pay Theta daily.